govuk-one-login/ipv-core-front/src/views/README.md

     ```
   - The values given to the radio map directly with the event the state associated will produce, so keep to camelCase.

-- This is the conditionally-visible error message inside radio.
+- This is the conditionally-visible error message within the form.
     ```html
     {% if errorState %}
         {% set errorMessageObject = { 'text': 'pages.proveIdentityNoOtherPhotoId.content.formErrorMessage.errorRadioMessage' | translate } %}